Hiking Trails & Open Spaces

 The Raymond Trail is a moderate to rugged 1.6-mile climb up the west side of Pack Monadnock.
 Near the summit, the trail joins the 21-mile ridgeline Wapack Trail.
 There is limited parking at the trailhead on East Mountain Road, .9 mile north off Route 101.
 A larger parking area for the Cranberry Meadow Pond Trail is a short distance farther along, and that trail connects to the Raymond Trail by a short link.Cranberry Meadow Bog Trail

 The Monadnock Conservancy and local forester Swift Corwin worked with private landowners to create the 2.6-mile Cranberry Meadow Pond Trail—a key missing link in their vision for a town-to-summit trail from downtown Peterborough to the Pack Monadnock summit.
 Cranberry Meadow Trail links with the Raymond Trail for a moderately strenuous 4.5-mile town-to-summit hike.
 Many hikers choose a shorter option: Cranberry Meadow Trail from Old Street Road to East Mountain Road, 2.2-miles along wetland and winding brook, through hemlock and oak forests.
 That section is on private properties courtesy of the landowners.
 Accordingly, please stay on the trail.
-A trail guide is available and posted at the kiosk on Old Street Road.
+A trail guide is available online and posted at the kiosk on Old Street Road.
 Directions to the East Mountain Road parking area: from the intersection of state Route 101 and state Route 202 in Peterborough, follow state Route 101 2.2 miles.
 Turn left onto Cunningham Pond Road.
 Continue about 1.3 miles.
 At the T‐intersection, turn left onto East Mountain Road and continue 0.4 miles.
 The parking area is on the right.

 Cunningham Pond Conservation Area Trails